balogunrosheedahn/balogunrosheedahn/README.md

 - 👋 Hi, I’m @balogunrosheedahn
-- 👀 I’m interested in mobile application development
+- 👀 I’m interested in Mobile Application Development
-- 🌱 I’m currently learning Kotlin and Dart
+- 🌱 Experienced using Kotlin, Dart and Flutter
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects, and Mobile dev jobs/Internships
 - 📫 How to reach me rosheedahbalo@gmail.com

 <!---